qjack001/qjack001.github.io/README.md

 Github Pages is configured to host the branch at [guinane.xyz](https://guinane.xyz) as-is (i.e. without treating it as a Jekyll site).
 This is achieved by first adding a [`CNAME`](./public/CNAME) file to the `public/` directory, so that it is added to the root of the `dist/` folder, and subsequently the `compiled-site` branch.
-Second, the `npm run build` script is appended with `touch dist/.nojekyll`, creating an empty file that tells Github Pages not to run any Jekyll post-processing.
+Second, the `pnpm run build` script is appended with `touch dist/.nojekyll`, creating an empty file that tells Github Pages not to run any Jekyll post-processing.